panzerdp/dmitripavlutin.com/content/posts/065-best-practices-arrow/index.md

 ## 5. Be aware of excessive nesting

 The arrow function syntax is short, which is good.
-But as a side effect, it could be cryptic when nesting many arrow functions.
+But as a side effect, it could be cryptic when many arrow functions are nested.

 Let's consider the following scenario.
-When a button is clicked, a request to server starts, and when the response is ready the items are logged to console.
+When a button is clicked, a request to server starts.
+When the response is ready, the items are logged to console:

 ```javascript
 myButton.addEventListener('click', () => {